-Finally, a number of staff from other non-delegated health board and local authority functions and other organisations volunteered to work with adult social care to provide support during the times when they were not able to undertake their substantive role.
+Finally, a number of staff from other non-delegated health board and local authority functions and other organisations assisted adult social care to provide support during the times when they were not able to undertake their substantive role.
 A number of these staff have now decided to remain working in the care profession as we emerge from the pandemic.